 6. health knowledge and access to health care

-well-founded hope for a future worth living in.
+7. a present worth living in and a well-founded hope for a future worth living in.

 Where can we start if we want to build up a counterbalance to the "syndrome of the overburdened human being" in us?
-Maybe by trying to stabilize our self-esteem.
+Maybe, by trying to stabilize our self-esteem.

 We should take countermeasures.
 With modern relaxation techniques we have the chance to counteract the inevitable and homemade stress to a large extent.
-For me, however, this means alleviating symptoms rather than solving the problem at its root.
+For me, however, this means easing symptoms rather than solving the problem at its root.

 We are all subject to the constant balancing act between success and failure - no one is immune to it.
-But even if it looks like a contradiction: We need this vabanque game like the air to breathe.
+But even if it looks like a contradiction: We need this game like the air to breathe.
 It's not so much because we're thrilled by the thrill, but rather because every risk offers tangible opportunities.

 Health promotion means assuming responsibility in three respects.
 It is about responsibility for one's own health, responsibility for the health of fellow human beings and responsibility for the living conditions in this world and thus for the life chances of future generations.

 No one wants the stronger to harm the weaker one, to overreach him and put physical or psychological pressure on the weaker one - yet we know many examples of where it happens and we do not intervene.

 How do we deal with the incurable cancer patients in our neighbourhood?
 Do we support and stabilize the addicted young people in our circle of acquaintances?
-Do we make our own personal contribution to freeing people from a vicious circle that ultimately makes suicide appear as the only way out?
+Do we make our own personal contribution to freeing people from a vicious circle that makes suicide appear as the only way out?

 Who would deny that all these issues have anything to do with health?
 Who would deny that we can and must do more than just worry about our own health?